Humanized Mouse Models

 Humanized CD34+ (huCD34) Mouse Models

-CD34+ humanized mice models are ideal for long-term oncology studies as they involve stable engraftment of huCD34+ hematopoietic stem cells (HSC), and produce multi-lineage human immune cells that are present up to 1 year later.
+CD34+ humanized mouse models are ideal for long-term oncology studies as they involve stable engraftment of huCD34+ hematopoietic stem cells (HSC), and produce multi-lineage human immune cells that are present up to nine months later.

 Characteristics of the model include: